openstack-infra/openstackweb/README.md

 WHAT IS IT?

-openstack.org runs a PHP web application called Silverstripe, and we've made several improvements to meet the specific needs of OpenStack.
+This project includes the code that powers the openstack.org website, which is itself powered by a PHP web application called Silverstripe, and we've made several customizations to meet the specific needs of OpenStack.
 More about the Silverstripe CMS is available here: http://silverstripe.org/

-This repository is designed to help other project members develop, test, and contribute to the openstack.org website project.
-Note that this project is only for code that powers the public openstack.org website.
-To participate in building the actual OpenStack software, go to: http://wiki.openstack.org/HowToContribute
+This repository is designed to help other project members develop, test, and contribute to the openstack.org website project, or to build other websites.
+Note that this project is based on ther code that powers the public openstack.org _website_ , not the openstack cloud software itself.
+To participate in building the actual OpenStack cloud platform software, go to: http://wiki.openstack.org/HowToContribute

 WHY RELEASE THE SOURCE?